877325778/bge-large-zh-v1.5/README.md

 |  [BAAI/bge-small-zh](https://huggingface.co/BAAI/bge-small-zh) |   Chinese | [Inference](#usage-for-embedding-model) [Fine-tune](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/finetune) | a small-scale model but with competitive performance | `为这个句子生成表示以用于检索相关文章：`  |

-\*: If you need to search the relevant passages to a query, we suggest to add the instruction to the query; in other cases, no instruction is needed, just use the original query directly.
+[1\]: If you need to search the relevant passages to a query, we suggest to add the instruction to the query; in other cases, no instruction is needed, just use the original query directly.
 In all cases, **no instruction** needs to be added to passages.

-\**: Different from embedding model, reranker uses question and document as input and directly output similarity instead of embedding.
+[2\]: Different from embedding model, reranker uses question and document as input and directly output similarity instead of embedding.
 To balance the accuracy and time cost, cross-encoder is widely used to re-rank top-k documents retrieved by other simple models.
 For examples, use bge embedding model to retrieve top 100 relevant documents, and then use bge reranker to re-rank the top 100 document to get the final top-3 results.

+All models have been uploaded to Huggingface Hub, and you can see them at https://huggingface.co/BAAI.
+If you cannot open the Huggingface Hub, you also can download the models at https://model.baai.ac.cn/models .

 ## Frequently asked questions